worldwalker2000/gogrep/README.md

 It is actually faster (.34s vs .10s).

-This is not even close to a full grep as only the folling kinds of commands work
+This is not even close to a full grep as only the following kinds of commands work

 ```shell
 gogrep "pattern" file